zalando/riptide/riptide-failsafe/README.md

 ## Getting Involved/Contributing

-To contribute, simply make a pull request and add a brief description (1-2 sentences) of your addition or change.
+To contribute, simply open a pull request and add a brief description (1-2 sentences) of your addition or change.
 For more details, check the [contribution guidelines](../CONTRIBUTING.md).